AndrewPrifer/tiny-async/README.md

 **Parameters**

-- `...args: RunParams<Abortable, Fn>`: The arguments to pass to the async function.
+- `...args: Args`: The arguments to pass to the async function.

 **Returns**

 A promise that resolves with an object containing:

-- `data: Awaited<ReturnType<Fn>>`: The data that was returned by the async function.
+- `data: Data`: The data that was returned by the async function.
 - `latest: boolean`: Whether the execution is the latest one.
 Useful for avoiding race conditions.

 **Example**